scala-native/scala-native/docs/user/sbt.rst

       }
     }

-Finally, run this like normal Scala Native application.
+Finally, compile and run this like a normal Scala Native application.

 Using libraries with Native Code